 uPVC windows and doors are a fantastic choice in the UK – their weather resistance and outstanding durability outshines other materials.
 You don’t have to stick with whatever the original colour was – often chosen by the previous occupier!
 Eventually, you may wish to update the colour scheme of your business or home.

 Our blog post goes into detail with our recommended – tried-and-tested – PVC, uPVC, and plastic paints and coatings, with no peeling, cracking or flaking.

 - Can you paint uPVC windows and doors?

 - What other uPVC/PVC surfaces can you paint?

 - Can you paint composite doors?

 - Can you recoat and recolour faded or aged white uPVC window frames?

 - What is uPVC and why is it so popular in the United Kingdom?

-- Do you have to prepare or prime the uPVC before painting onto it?
+- Do you need to prime uPVC before painting?